 Giving a speech to 24,000 earth and space scientists at the Fall Meeting of the American Geophysical Union, held annually in San Francisco, Geophysicist, Dr. Bard Werner remarked:

-Beyond Capitalism is a working group that was envisioned by Faramarz Farbod, and which was embraced and welcomed by the Steering Committee of Alliance.
+Beyond Capitalism is a working group created by Faramarz Farbod, and embraced and welcomed by the Steering Committee of Alliance.
 The group, now two years in the making, meets once a month at Moravian College, in the Air Products room at the HUB, every second Friday of the month, from 10-12pm.
 Here the group debates and discusses the dynamics of capitalism, and how might this system account for the environmental destruction of our planet.
 What would it require to develop a new system, one that didn’t lead us into self-destruction?
 What kind of action would it take?